OpenCockpitOpenCockpit

 Get oriented in any unfamiliar codebase.
 Every function shows its body in the middle, who calls it on the left, what it calls on the right — click a pin to jump.

 • New to a repo?
-See every function and its connections at a glance — onboarding in minutes, not days.
+See every function and its connections at a glance.

 • Click a caller / callee pin to follow the trail — no more grep-and-pray.

-• Tracing a bug?
-Walk the call graph from entry point to root cause without losing your place.
+• Trace a bug from entry point to root cause without losing your place.

-• Works across TypeScript / JavaScript, Python, Go, Rust — open it, no project setup needed.
+• Works across TypeScript / JavaScript, Python, Go, Rust — no setup.

 Code Map